krzkrzkrz/elm.foo.pub/arch/install/index.md

 # Arch installation

-Verify the boot mode.
+## Verify the boot mode

 If the command shows the directory without error, then the system is booted in UEFI mode

 ```shell
 ls /sys/firmware/efi/efivars
 ```

-Connect to the internet via `iwct`
+## Connect to the internet via `iwct`

 ```shell
 iwctl